Determining the boundary of dynamical chaos in the generalized Chirikov map via machine learning

-where $TP$ denotes the number of true positive predictions, $TN$ the number of true negatives, $FP$ the number of false positives, and $FN$ the number of false negatives.

-It can be observed that the loss $\mathcal{L}$ reaches its minimum at the 10th epoch, while the maximum classification accuracy $\operatorname{Accuracy}_{\text{val}}$ is attained at the 15th epoch.
-This indicates that the neural network has effectively learned to distinguish between regular and chaotic dynamics in the standard map.

-\textit{Results analysis. ---} Further analysis allows us to assess the sensitivity of the trained model to variations in the parameter $K$.
+\textit{Results analysis. ---} Further analysis, performed using the network trained on the highest-resolution images ($256 \times 256$ pixels), allows us to assess the sensitivity of the trained model to variations in the parameter $K$.
 Figure~\ref{fig:fig4} shows the dependence of the probability of classifying a Lyapunov map as chaotic on the value of the parameter $K$ in the generalized Chirikov map.

 The obtained results are in good agreement with the established theory.
-For $K_\alpha = 0$ and $\tau = 0$ (red curve), the transition from regular to chaotic dynamics occurs near the critical value $K_c \approx 0.97$.
-Following Greene’s argument~\cite{Greene-1979}, this threshold for the Chirikov standard map is defined by the value of the coupling parameter $K$ at which the last invariant curve on the two-dimensional torus is destroyed.
+For $K_\alpha = 0$ and $\tau = 0$ (red circles), the transition from regular to chaotic dynamics occurs near the critical value $K_c \approx 0.97$.
+Following Greene’s argument~\cite{Greene-1979}, this threshold for the Chirikov map is defined by the value of the coupling parameter $K$ at which the last invariant curve on the two-dimensional torus is destroyed.
 In the generalized Chirikov map, two additional parameters, $K_\alpha$ and $\tau$, influence the dynamics.
 When $\tau = 0$, the dependence of the critical boundary on $K_\alpha$ (Figure~\ref{fig:fig4}) can be attributed to the effective reduction of the coupling constant in the Hamiltonian~\eqref{eq:bin_signal}, which delays the destruction of the invariant curve.
 When $\tau \ne 0$, the introduction of a second series of $\delta$-functions explicitly depends on $\tau$, making the shape of the critical boundary phase-dependent.
-For instance, for $K_\alpha = 0.2$ and $\tau = 0$, the transition boundary shifts to the right along the $K$-axis, as the additional kicks compensate the primary ones by the amount $K_\alpha$.
-This effect is demonstrated by the blue curve.
+For instance, for $K_\alpha = 0.2$ and $\tau = 0$ (blue squares), the transition boundary shifts to the right along the $K$-axis, as the additional kicks compensate the primary ones by the amount $K_\alpha$.

 It is of particular interest to examine the response of the neural network to the introduction of the parameter $\tau$, which modulates the phase of the additional sequence of kicks in~\eqref{eq:simple_gcm}.